csvlewis/sweater-weather/README.md

 ### Delete Favorite Location ###
-A user can delete a favorite location by sending a DELETE request to the favorites endpoint  a body containing the location and their api key:
+A user can delete a favorite location by sending a DELETE request to the favorites endpoint with a body containing the location and their api key:
 ![Delete Favorite Request](/images/delete_favorite_request.png?raw=true)

 ### List Favorite Locations and Forecasts ###